Russel88/MAGinator/README.md

     * Use --clustering_min_seq_id to toggle the clustering identity
     * Use --clustering_coverage to toggle the clustering coverage
     * Use --clustering_type to toggle whether to cluster on amino acid or nucleotide level
-* Map reads to the non-redundant gene catalogue and create a matrix with gene counts for each sample
+* Map reads to the non-redundant gene catalogue
+    * Use --min_length to filter for the minimum number of basepairs that must be aligned to keep a read
+    * Use --min_identity to filter for the minimum percentage of identity of mapped read to be kept
+    * Use --min_map to filter for the minimum percentage of a read that has to be mapped to be kept
+* Create a gene count matrix based on a signature reads approach
+    * By default, MAGinator will redistribute ambiguous mapping reads based on the profile of uniquely mapping reads
+    * This can be changed with the --multi option.
 * Pick non-redundant genes that are only found in one MAG cluster each
 * Fit signature gene model and use the resulting signature genes to get the abundance of each MAG cluster
     * Use --min_mapped_signature_genes to change minimum number of signature genes to be detected in the sample to be included in the analysis